 That’s why it's useful to have an expert partner on board while managing the work permit and visa application process for international employees.
 A global HR service like Remote can help you hire or relocate employees in Japan quickly and compliantly.

-In this guide, we’ll explain the basics of work permits and visas in Japan, and show you the various steps you may need to take to acquire them (depending on your employee’s status).
-We’ll also touch on the regulation around digital nomads.
+In this guide, we’ll explain the basics of work permits and visas in Japan, the various steps you need to take to acquire a work visa, and how you can use an EORto make the process smooth and seamless.